2025 Blatten glacier collapse: Influence of climate change

 Geomorphologist Jan Blöthe from the University of Freiburg argued that rockfall movements from weathering are a normal process.
-According to Tyrolean state geologist Thomas Figl, rockfalls typically have multiple causes, including geological phenomena and, at higher altitudes, permafrost thawing, which causes rock to lose its “glue” and become unstable.
-The Neue Zürcher Zeitung noted that large events exceeding one million cubic meters are rare, making statistical correlations difficult, so scientists hesitate to pinpoint a cause.
+According to Tyrolean state geologist Thomas Figl, rockfalls typically have multiple causes, including geological phenomena and, at higher altitudes, permafrost thawing, which causes rock to lose its "glue" and become unstable.
+The Neue Zürcher Zeitung noted that large events exceeding one million cubic metres are rare, making statistical correlations difficult, so scientists hesitate to pinpoint a cause.

 Permafrost expert Christophe Lambiel from the University of Lausanne saw a link between the Birch Glacier's accelerated movement and climate change.
-The 500-meter-high rock wall above the Birch Glacier lies in the permafrost zone.
+The 500-metre-high rock wall above the Birch Glacier lies in the permafrost zone.
 Climate warming destabilizes the rock, and the resulting debris loads the glacier, accelerating it on the steep slope.
 The already fast-flowing Birch Glacier was further accelerated by the rock load and ultimately collapsed.
 He knows of no comparable landslide in the Alps.

 According to Jan Beutel, professor of alpine cryosphere at the University of Innsbruck, extreme events occur in the context of climate change but are not always directly caused by it.
 Mountains become unstable and collapse due to changes in material configuration and geometry.
 North-facing slopes like Kleine Nesthorn's are permafrost regions.
 Snow provides thermal insulation, but as more precipitation falls as rain, water penetrates deeper into the rock, destabilizing it further.

 The WSL Institute for Snow and Avalanche Research conducted experimental measurement campaigns in 2025 to determine the water content in sediments or landslide material using drones or ground radar, as water content, unlike purely geometric movement measurements, cannot be assessed via satellite monitoring.